duceppemo/GBS_stacks/README.md

 # GBS_stacks
-A pipeline to process Genotyping-by-Sequencing (GBS) data from Illimina or IonTorrent using stacks to call the genotypes and variants.
+A pipeline to process Genotyping-by-Sequencing (GBS) data from Illumina or IonTorrent (single-end or paired-end) using `stacks` to call the genotypes and the variants.

 ## Installation
 Requirements are install throuh conda: